harlan-zw/harlanzw.com/content/posts/modern-package-development.md

 ---

 ::tip
-This package is a work in progress.
-Feel free to read it, but some sections may be incomplete.
+This article is a work in progress.
+Feel free to read it, but some sections are incomplete.
 ::